BaroqueViola/Chess-Opening-Report/Instructions/Tasks.md

 {'opening': 'Ruy Lopez: Closed, Breyer Defense, Zaitsev Hybrid', 'moves': ['e4', 'e5', 'Nf3', 'Nc6', 'Bb5', 'a6', 'Ba4', 'Nf6', 'O-O']}
 ```
-## Task 2: Define a function get_positions(game) that returns a list containing the position code a.k.a.
+## Task 2: get_positions(game)
+Define a function get_positions(game) that returns a list containing the position code a.k.a.
 FEN of each position, including the starting position.

 Example:
 ```python